Save thousands of dollars in taxes with a Student Visa

 Imagine you have $8,000 on your Superannuation Account once you depart Australia.
 After two years of working here:

-• If you held a Work and Holiday Visa on your first year + a Student Visa on your second year, you will receive 35% of the total amount ($2,800) once you depart Australia.
+• If you hold a Work and Holiday Visa in your first year + a Student Visa in your second year, you will receive 35% of the total amount ($2,800) once you depart Australia.

 • If you have been on a Student Visa during these two years, you will get 65% of your Superannuation savings ($5,200) once you leave Australia.